xenocrat/color2css/README.md

     use xenocrat\color2css;
     $color2css = new color2css();

+Define a new color by taking the properties of another instance:

+    $color1 = new color2css("white");
+    $color2 = new color2css($color1);

 Adjust the alpha value of colors in the sRGB, CIE Lab, and OKlab color spaces:

     $color2css->alpha(0.5);
     $color2css->alpha(1.0);

+All public non-static methods act as setters when supplied with a value, or getters when not supplied with a value.

 ### sRGB